alexbfree/thesis/src/chapter-7.md

 Research such as that conducted in this PhD is an example of the collective, internal focused activity that can be done in this quadrant to further the goals of better HDR: Groups of people working together using a variety of techniques such as participatory co-design, interview-based quantititative studies, design prototype evaluation and other HCI techniques can gain new understandings of individual needs and experiences in HDR.
 However rather than mapping out such possibilities, this section will focus on more novel approaches that go beyond traditional HCI research towards activities that are potentially more socially impactful.

 #### Opportunity 1: Auditing Data Holders
+Helps with: Ecosystem transparency

 Through the emergence of new tracking tools such as TrackerControl and Apple's App Activity Reports, individuals can observe the actual behaviour of the apps they use, providing a new means to identify potential data sharing destinations, to assess whether providers are meeting their promises, and to uncover new questions that can be asked of providers using data access rights.
 By collectively examining and comparing such data, it is possible to begin to map out the data ecosystem, as was done in the digipower investigation [REF].

 #### Opportunity 2: Collective Investigation
+Helps with: Ecosystem transparency

 This sort of combination of individual observations is just one of many ways in which individuals can, through working together, discover more information about data usages and practices.
 Collectives offer a powerful means to examine how providers categorise users and process their data, for example by comparing field values to understand the range of possible values or inferences a data holder might have stored, or by comparing variations in information presentations, data rights handling or customer service experiences to reverse engineer provider practices.
+Collectives can also exert external influence in the adjacent 'Defend & Create' quadrant by using their learnings through data to demand change, as seen in the case of Uber drivers working together to obtain data on algorithmic judgements that affect their work and using that as evidence to help them demand fairer working conditions [REF].

 #### Opportunity 3: A 'Data Understanding' Industry
+Helps with: Data Understanding, Ecosystem Transparency

 Given the complexity of today's digital landscape and the forces that hinder better HDR, there is scope for an industry to develop around 'data understanding' services.
 This can encompass everything from self-service tools people can use to gain insights over their data (such as those provided by Ethi or Hestia.ai), to workshops helping consumer organisations, journalists, regulators, lawyers and other interested parties to collectively gain understanding and value from data so that they might better achieve their goals, as well as serving a general educational purpose for example in schools.
 This industry is beginning to emerge, but faces challenges in funding, scalability, governance, and credibility and should be supported (REF Pidoux et al).